Pixboost/website-hugo-theme/site/content/blog/png-to-next-gen-conversion/index.md

 ---
 title: "Choosing between lossy and lossless conversion for PNG"
 date: 2021-10-23T19:52:05Z
 description: "PNG is a lossless image format, but we could use either lossy or lossless converting to the next generation format.
-In this blog we explain how to choose between two"
+In this blog, we explain how to choose between two"
 draft: false
 image: PNG-transformation.jpg
 v2: true
 ---

-## Intro

-PNG and JPEG are the two oldest image formats that web developers use to add graphics on their web pages.
-Web standards came a long way, and often we use next generation formats, such as WebP/AVIF/JpegXL, to deliver an image to the end user.
+PNG and JPEG are the two oldest image formats that web developers use to add graphics to their web pages.
+Web standards came a long way, and often we use next-generation formats, such as WebP/AVIF/JpegXL, to deliver an image to the end-user.
 But JPEG and PNG are still the source of truth most of the time.

+In this article, I'll explain why converting PNG to the next-gen format is not as straightforward and how we went about it.

+It's also the 1st of November, and very appropriate to talk about images!

 {{< tweet 1455172402405679106 >}}

-In this article I'll explain why converting PNG to the next-gen format is not as straightforward and how we went about it.

-We use Go and [MagickWand](https://imagemagick.org/script/magick-wand.php) library for the code snippets.
+We use Go and [MagickWand](https://imagemagick.org/script/magick-wand.php) library in the code snippets.
 You can get the latest version of the library using [ImageMagick docker image](https://github.com/dooman87/imagemagick-docker) that I maintain.

-Our opensource Image CDN ["transformimgs" that available on Github](https://github.com/Pixboost/transformimgs) is using the approach from this blog, and it works quite well in production.
+Our opensource Image CDN ["transformimgs" that is available on Github](https://github.com/Pixboost/transformimgs) is using the approach from this blog, and it works quite well in production.

 Let's get to it!